The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Introduction

 \section{Introduction}

-Gravitational wave detectors can directly measure quasinormal ringing frequencies, which carry unique information about parameters of the black hole in the ringdown phase resulting from a binary black hole coalescence.
+Gravitational wave detectors can directly measure quasinormal ringing frequencies, which carry unique information about parameters of the black hole in the ringdown phase resulting from a binary black hole coalescence \cite{Dreyer:2003bv}.
 Indeed, the spectrum of black hole quasinormal modes (QNMs) does not depend on what drives the perturbations: it is completely determined by intrinsic physical quantities of the black hole such as mass, charge or spin, and eventually (beyond Einstein gravity) some other parameters of the theory.
-This feature turns QNMs into preferential probes for testing theories of gravity beyond Einstein, since the ringing frequencies represent a universal part of the gravitational wave signals.
+This feature turns QNMs into preferential probes for testing theories of gravity beyond Einstein, since the ringing frequencies represent a universal part of the gravitational wave signals (for a recent review of this subject see \cite{Franchini:2023eda}).
 With the advent of gravitational wave astronomy, therefore, interest in the study of black hole QNMs has raised, as their measurement can provide a test to modified gravity theories.

-Some recent works computing QNMs of black holes with higher derivative corrections coming from different theories are \cite{Blazquez-Salcedo:2016enn, Cano:2020cao, Konoplya:2017wot, Pierini:2021jxd}.
+The calculation of the spectra of black hole quasinormal modes has therefore become a very active field of research; for some comprehensive reviews see \cite{Berti:2009kk,Konoplya:2011qq}.
+Recent works computing QNMs of black holes in different modified gravity theories are \cite{Blazquez-Salcedo:2016enn, Cano:2020cao,Konoplya:2020bxa,Pierini:2021jxd,Anacleto:2021qoe}.
+Among the most common modifications of gravity are the introduction of extra dimensions and of higher derivative corrections.
+Both these modifications are required in string theories.

 Black hole quasinormal modes are associated to perturbations that can be related either to the black hole metric (gravitational perturbations) or to external fields.
 They are solutions of a master differential equation (whose form in general depends on the action/black hole solution one is considering) with a potential (depending on the kind of perturbation/external field).
 Most of the times, QNMs have to be computed numerically.
-Nonetheless, different analytical methods have been developed in order to compute QNMs in some limiting cases.
+Nonetheless, different analytical methods have been developed in order to compute QNMs in some limiting cases, in four and higher dimensions.
 Two of such cases are the eikonal limit and the asymptotic (highly damped) limit.